mschnaars/mschnaars.github.io/pages/avalon6/managing_content/avalon6_batch_ingest_package_format.md

 ## Introduction

-Avalon's Batch Ingest functionality allows for the creation of many Items simultaneously outside of the user interface.
-Batch Ingest is useful for both well-documented collections and collections with minimal metadata.
-A Batch Ingest process is initiated by uploading an Ingest Package to an Avalon dropbox.
+Batch ingest creates many items simultaneously outside of the user interface.
+The process is useful for both well-documented collections and collections with minimal metadata.
+A batch ingest is initiated by uploading an ingest package to an Avalon dropbox.

-The instructions below provide detailed format and syntax requirements for Manifest Files and the metadata fields contained within.
-Follow the instructions to ensure a successful Batch Ingest.
+The instructions below provide detailed format and syntax requirements for manifest files and item metadata.
+Follow the instructions to ensure a successful batch ingest.

-For help with resolving issues related to a failed Batch Ingest, see [Troubleshooting a Batch Ingest](avalon6_troubleshooting_a_batch_ingest).
+For help with resolving issues related to a failed batch ingest, see [Troubleshooting a Batch Ingest](avalon6_troubleshooting_a_batch_ingest).

 ### Definitions